Whilst training shelter workers in Japan, I wasn’t going to miss the opportunity to visit Elizabeth Oliver of animal rescue ARK.

 An excellent practice, which enhances the dogs stay in kennels, improves behaviour and increases the chances of being adopted.

 The new shelter site is positioned in absolutely stunning countryside with a mountain stream running through the property.
-Elizabeth and her team have wonderful aspirational plans for the new shelter including educational facilities and lodgings for visitors.
+Elizabeth and her team have excellent aspirational plans for the new shelter, including educational facilities and lodgings for visitors.

 I wish Elizabeth and her fantastic team the best of luck with the new shelter development.
-If you would like to find out more about ARK or to make a donation towards the new shelter, please contact Animal Refuge Kansai.
+If you would like to find out more about ARK or donate towards the new shelter, please get in touch with Animal Refuge Kansai.